Reduce Your Credit Card Decline Rate WITHOUT Seeing a Surge in Fraud Attempts

 It’s difficult to get any solid figures for average credit card decline rates.
 On one hand, data from Visa and Mastercard suggest that around 15% of recurring payment attempts are declined.
 It gets more complicated when we drill down to the reasons for declines, though.

-The actual percentage of declined transactions across all payment industries and verticals varies.
+The actual percentage of declined transactions varies widely across payment industries and verticals.
 It’s dependent on the specific card networks and processors involved in the reporting process.
 Some verticals report much higher decline rates than others, and some fail to report at all.

 Below, we’ve outlined an approximate projection of the most commonly issued credit card decline codes, and the rate at which banks issue them: